TheresaLui/SelfHelpContent_v2/articles/apollo.microsoft.sql.db/microsoft-sqldb-apollo-auditing.md

     -   What is monitored and managed using Auditing and how to view the logs based on the Auditing

 ### Recommended video
-In the following video, you will learn Monitoring, Logging and Auditing of Azure SQL.
+In the following video, you will learn about monitoring, logging and auditing of Azure SQL.

 <video>
 <src>https://www.youtube.com/watch?v=HeKDc-ndlYc&feature=youtu.be</src>